 Every year on January 25th, people the world over celebrate Scotland's national bard, Robert Burns, with food, song and poetry.
-There are several Burns Night Suppers held throughout Victoria.
-However, If you prefer a more intimate gathering, you can host your own.
-All you need are good friends, good food and (if you choose) good whisky.
+You can generally find several Burns Night Suppers held around town, but you can also host your own at home!
+All you need is good friends, good food, and (if you choose) good whisky.
 Plus, a book of Robert Burns poems and songs.
-It will be a while before we have another holiday to celebrate, so if you feel like throwing a party, here are a few tips for a jolly Burns Night Supper:

 Love it or loathe it, Haggis is the star of the menu.
 Several butchers here in Victoria make haggis, so it's usually not a problem to secure one for Burns Night.
 Haggis is a savoury pudding made from sheep's heart, liver and lungs with oatmeal, onions, suet and spices all tucked neatly into a sheep's stomach.
 Even for devoted offal eaters, this may sound like a bit much but t's actually very nice.
 Keep an open mind and maybe buy a small one if it's your first time out.
 A quick internet search and you'll be rewarded with all sorts of modern ways to serve haggis―from canapes to sophisticated stacks.